Whether you’re getting a new air conditioner or wanting to maximize your current one, having it level is key.

 How to Level an Air Conditioner Pad

-Leveling an air conditioner pad requires expertise.
-It’s usually not a job you’ll want to tackle on your own, because your air conditioner might need to be temporarily disconnected.
-This requires the assistance of a certified HVAC technician.
+Leveling an air conditioner pad requires experience.
+It’s typically not a job you’ll want to try by yourself, since your air conditioner might need to be temporarily disconnected.
+This requires the help of a certified HVAC technician.

 If you’re worried your air conditioner is sinking and creating problems, give Custom Air Systems Inc a call at 772-247-2283.
-We’ll check your air conditioner for any damage and then determine the best way to get it level again.
+We’ll inspect your air conditioner for any damage and then determine the best way to level it.